 Product group: Printing services and procurement of printing equipment

 Even if digital processes are being used increasingly, GIZ still outsources printing services for brochures, fact sheets and posters for example, or buys these products from external suppliers.
 Our printing products must meet PSO standards in order to ensure that they are high quality and meet international standards.
 They must also use PEFC or FSC paper at the very least.
-All service providers in this area must also use carbon-neutral printing processes and climate-neutral shipping within Germany.
+All business partners in this area must also use carbon-neutral printing processes and climate-neutral shipping within Germany.
 The exacting requirements of the EMAS environmental management system also apply to our offset printers and our envelopes, which have Blue Angel certification.
 The Blue Angel for printing processes (RAL-UZ 195) covers more than just energy and resource consumption.
 It also examines the environmental and health impacts of the entire printing process, including dyes and emissions from harmful solvents.

 We also stipulate stringent sustainability criteria when issuing general tenders for the printing equipment we use in-house.
 Most workstation printers have been replaced by printers on each floor, a development that has drastically reduced our paper consumption in recent years.
 The printers are easy to repair (and therefore have a long life span), are low-emission and energy-efficient.